nicoforclaude/claude-root-commander/docs/planning.md

 ### Explanation of `behaviour` field

-...

 Behaviours:
 - `open`: always show this entry in the main list and is opened by path by Claude and IDE
 - `hoist`: show children in the main list, but not this entry
-- `closed`: do not show this entry or its children in the main list, but allow
+- `hidden`: user decided not to show this repo in the main list